arsh-k/pde-on-gpu-arsh-kumbhat/lecture3/README.md

 ##### Task 1

 The following figure represents transient-diffusion in a 2D setting with physical time steps nt = 50.
-The initial condition is similar to a Gaussian shifted from the origin, at which the concentration slowly reduces with each time step. (indicated by color changes at the peak)
+The initial condition is similar to a Gaussian shifted from the origin, at which the concentration slowly reduces with each time step (indicated by color changes at the peak).

 ![Figure 3](./docs/implicit_diffusion_2D.gif)